USS Gregory (DD-82): Inter-War period

-After brief tours in reserve at Tompkinsville, New York, the Brooklyn Navy Yard, and the Philadelphia Navy Yard; Gregory sailed to Charleston, South Carolina, 4 January 1921.
-A year of local training operations out of the southern port ended 12 April 1922, when Gregory entered the Philadelphia Navy Yard.
+After brief tours in reserve at Tompkinsville, New York, the Brooklyn Navy Yard, and the Philadelphia Navy Yard, Gregory sailed to Charleston, South Carolina, on 4 January 1921.
+A year of local training operations out of the southern port ended on 12 April 1922, when Gregory entered the Philadelphia Navy Yard.
 She decommissioned 7 July 1922 and went into reserve.